hosseindarab/Roman-Numeral/with-jest-app/README.md

 ## How to run the application

-After pulling the application in your local machine, open your terminal and run the following command:
+After pulling the application in your local machine, open your terminal and run the following command in the right directory(for example C:\dev\Roman Numeral\with-jest-app):

 ```bash
 npm run dev